rio-labs/rio/CONTRIBUTING.md

 how things work.
 All our code lives on GitHub, so you can easily see what's happening and get involved.

-**Quick tip:** Chatting on discord with a maintainer before diving into a big pull request can save you time.
+**Quick tip:**  [A quick chat on discord](https://discord.gg/7ejXaPwhyH) with a maintainer before diving into a big pull request can save you time.
 That way, you can make sure your idea aligns with Rio's goals!
-Every contribution goes through the same fair review process, no matter who submits it.
+We're very active on discord - you can expect to get an answer in minutes when we aren't asleep.

 ## Feature Requests